pknipp/traveling-salesperson-problem/README.md

 ```
 The resulting mechanism is very easy to use.

+I hope that you enjoy planning your trip!

 [return to "Contents"](#contents)

 [return to beginning of this section ("inputting coordinates")](#inputting-coordinates-of-a-townplanet)